-Mr. Gunn is the Co-Chair of Sleep Country Canada Inc., a position he has held since 1997.
+Mr. Gunn was formerly the Co-Chair of Sleep Country Canada Inc., a position he has held from 1997 to 2019.
 He co-founded Sleep Country Canada in 1994 and served as its Chief Executive Officer from 1997 to 2014.
 Mr. Gunn was a management consultant with McKinsey & Company from 1981 to 1987 and then co-founded and was President of Kenrick Capital.
-Mr. Gunn is the Chairman of the Board of Dollarama Inc. where he has been on the Board since 2009 and he is a director of Canada Goose Holdings Inc. Mr. Gunn holds a Master of Business Administration from the University of Western Ontario and a B.Sc. degree in Electrical Engineering from Queen's University.
+Mr. Gunn is the Chairman of the Board of Dollarama Inc. where he has been on the Board since 2009 and he is a director of Canada Goose Holdings Inc. and a member of its audit committee.
+Mr. Gunn holds a Master of Business Administration from the University of Western Ontario and a B.Sc. degree in Electrical Engineering from Queen's University.